simbaja/gehome/README.md

 # gehomesdk
 Python SDK for GE WiFi-enabled (SmartHQ) appliances.
-The primary goal is to use this to power integrations for [Home Assistant](https://www.home-assistant.io/), though that will probably need to wait on some new entity types.
+The primary goal is to use this to power integrations for [Home Assistant](https://www.home-assistant.io/).

 **Forked from Andrew Mark's [repository](https://github.com/ajmarks/gekitchen).**